Images for Discussion

 The market for personal computers is very competitive, and manufacturers are continually working to develop better and more powerful systems.
 Unfortunately, you can not determine how powerful a computer is by looking at the outside.
 It is necessary to look at the system profile to determine the type of processor, memory, hard drive capacity, etc. Compare the system profile of the computer used in class with your computer at home on the following properties.
 You may want to refer to eHow or your OS Help menu to determine how to find this information on your computer.

-- Compare the computer you use in the laboratory with the computer you use at home or work with respect to the following properties:
+- Compare & contrast the computer you use in the laboratory with the computer you use at home or work with respect to the following properties.
+Summarize your findings.

 - Processor: (a) name of processor; (b) number of processors; (c) processor speed